Coggeshall

-Coggeshall (/ˈkɒksəl/ or /ˈkɒɡᵻʃəl/) is a small town in Essex, England, between Colchester and Braintree on the Roman road Stane Street and the River Blackwater.
+Coggeshall (/ˈkɒksəl/ or /ˈkɒɡᵻʃəl/) is a village and civil parish in the Braintree district of Essex, England.
+It lies between Braintree and Colchester on the Roman road of Stane Street and the River Blackwater.
+At the 2021 census the parish had a population of 4,660 and the built up area had a population of 3,810.

 It has almost 300 listed buildings and a market whose charter was granted in 1256 by King Henry III.